HarleyHo/Stock-Mining/README.md

 ### Decision Tree
 Decision Tree is used to offer an easier and more effective way to predict the increase / decrease of the HSI.
-Although the predict accuracy is not very high compared to methods like LSTM, it is still useful.
+Although the accuracy may not be very high compared to methods like time series or Long Short Term Memory (LSTM), it is still useful given that it is a simple and effective way to predict the index.

 ## Usage
 First you need to install the dependencies with ```pip install -r requirements.txt```.